MVCC WORKS

 Solutions

-Mohawk Valley Community College attracts a very diverse set of students in terms of age, race and ethnicity, ability, and career aspirations, preparing them to further their education and achieve their professional dreams.
+Mohawk Valley Community College attracts a very diverse range of students in terms of age, race and ethnicity, ability, and career aspirations, preparing them to further their education and achieve their professional dreams.

-MVCC offers degrees, certificates, and non-credit training in a variety of fields that cover high-demand and emerging workforce sectors like Healthcare, Nano/Mechatronics, Unoccupied Aerial Systems (UAS-Drones), Cybersecurity, The Advanced Institute for Manufacturing (AIM), and Data Analytics as well as the skilled trades that support our community infrastructure.
+MVCC offers degrees, certificates, Microcredentials, and non-credit training in a variety of fields that cover high-demand and emerging workforce sectors like Healthcare, Nano/Mechatronics, Unoccupied Aerial Systems (UAS-Drones), Cybersecurity, Advanced Manufacturing, as well as the skilled trades that support our community infrastructure.

 The College spans two campuses – one in Utica and one in Rome – offers 90 degree and certificate options for its enrollment of more than 13,000 individual students in credit programs (8,400) and non-credit and support programs (5,000).